behavure/behavure-docs/src/content/docs/measure_iq/admin-guides/managing-your-data/what-to-think-about-before-you-add-data.md

 What matters is not the uniformity of the columns on the events, but combining properties of multiple events at query time to understand the behavior of the actors they have in common.

 :::tip[Pro Tip]
-**Pro Tip:** Focus on the layers of your system from which events can be logged with enough context to relate them to one another.
+**Pro Tip:** Focus on the layers of your systhttps://github.com/behavure/behavure-docs/edit/main/src/content/docs/measure_iq/admin-guides/managing-your-data/what-to-think-about-before-you-add-data.mdem from which events can be logged with enough context to relate them to one another.
 :::

 ## Every event must have a time stamp